 Interviewing and Hiring Individuals with Autism

-People with autism spectrum disorders (ASD) often struggle with a traditional interview process because of their difficulty with communication and social skills.
-For business owners who want to be inclusive in their hiring practices, there are several ways you can modify the interview process to be more accommodating.
+People with autism spectrum disorder (ASD) often struggle with a traditional interview process because they may have difficulty with communication and social skills.
+For businesses that want to be inclusive in hiring, you can modify the interview process to be more accommodating.

 When interviewing someone with ASD, keep these things in mind: